ibireme/yyjson/doc/API.md

 yyjson_val *yyjson_obj_get(const yyjson_val *obj, const char *key);
 yyjson_val *yyjson_obj_getn(const yyjson_val *obj, const char *key, size_t key_len);

-// If the order of object's key is known at compile-time,
+// If the order of the object's keys is known at compile-time,
 // you can use this method to avoid searching the entire object.
 // e.g. { "x":1, "y":2, "z":3 }
 yyjson_val *obj = ...;